-If it is in an aerosol then it is treated as a liquid so has to go in your liquids bag.
-Of course if it is larger than 3.4oz/100ml then it cannot go in your hand luggage at all so put it in your checked bags.
+If it is in an aerosol then under the liquids rule it is treated as a liquid so has to go in your quart-sized liquid bag.
+Of course, if it is larger than 3.4oz/100ml then it cannot go in your hand luggage at all so put it in your checked luggage.

-If it is in powdered form then it does not have to go in your liquids bag.
+If it is in powdered form then it does not have to go in your quart-sized liquid bag.
 If it is over 12oz then you should put it through the X-ray machine separately.

-Can I bring dry shampoo in my checked baggage?
+Can you bring dry shampoo in checked luggage?

 Other options to take dry shampoo on a plane with you

-Apart from taking aerosol dry shampoo on board the flight with you that conforms to all of the rules above by being rather small, it is possible to take larger aerosol dry shampoos with you, that you cannot take through security.
+Apart from taking aerosol dry shampoo onboard the flight with you that conforms to all of the TSA rules above by being rather small, it is possible to take larger aerosol dry shampoos with you, that you cannot take through security.

-If you do not want to be able to use the dry shampoo on board and have booked checked bags you can pack standard size Batiste aerosols in you hold luggage.
+If you do not need to be able to use the dry shampoo on board, and have booked checked bags, you can pack standard size Batiste aerosols in your hold luggage.

 Other dry shampoos for travel

 I must confess, in order to provide some suggestions for this I had to ask my wife and some female friends as I had no clue – no great surprise there then.